DrSYakovlev/equity_stock_pulse_check/README.md

 The code was supplied to PEP8 validator.
 The validator indicates few issues with the code which the author is completely aware of:

-1. The first print() command appears above import block.
-It is done on purpose.
-It takes a while to retrieve the data from yfinance library.
-The user may get an impression the the code is frozen or stuck.
-I wanted to print the message that the step could take few seconds.
-2. Some strings in printed messages are two long.
+Some strings in printed messages are two long.
 I supplied enough of "new line" characters to prevent broken words and keep text tidy.

 ## Remaining bugs